CurtisMorice/GUSU2Cure/README.md

+#GUSU2Cure Research Application
+This application is for  discovering Spinal Cord Injury resources in the area or anywhere in the world.
+It has an admin side, login credential verification and user profile creation capabilities.
+You also can use google maps and their search api for finding resources.
+Even though this application is hosted by GUSU2Cure it will be open for anyone.

+This application is ReactJS based with Node.js and PostgreSQl on the back end.
+This uses react-google-maps for search capacity and material-ui and css for styling.
+## - HOROKU lINK HERE - ##

+## Technologies and Frameworks

 # Express/Passport with React
 This version uses React to control the login requests and redirection in coordination with client-side routing.